|Page tools: Print Page Print All RSS Search this Product|

 In the event of non-response, intensive follow-up procedures that involve reminder letters and telephone contact are undertaken.
 'Priority' intensive follow-up is used for a number of surveys; this involves targeting the following types of non-responding units:

-The estimation procedure is the application of weights to individual survey records so that the whole target population is represented (see Chapter 16 for more information).
+The estimation procedure is the application of weights to individual survey records so that the whole target population is represented (see the section: Overview of Survey Methods for more information).
 For ABS business surveys, the values of these weights are determined by one or more of the following factors:

 Number-raised estimation and ratio estimation are the two main techniques used in surveys constructing their frame from the ABSBR.
 The labour-related business surveys use stratum-by-stratum ratio estimation in strata where the population benchmark is known, and sampling efficiencies achievable are greater than with number-raised estimation.
 For strata where benchmark information is not available, number-raised estimation is used.
-See Chapter 16 for more information.
+See the section: Overview of Survey Methods for more information.

 New business provisions are used in the estimation process to allow for births of businesses that have occurred up to the end of the survey reference period, but are not reflected on the survey frame.
 The calculation of the contribution of a new business is based on the average contribution of estimates of like units already on the frame.
 In the case of labour-related business surveys, the annual Survey of Employment and Earnings (Public Sector) does not allow for new business provisions, as data is collected from public sector units only.
 The Industrial Disputes collection is a census collection, and does not use weighting.